-Weekes Enterprise, LLC was created as a way to provide workshops for counselors and educators to equip them with the tools to have mental health, consent, and boundary conversations with their students.
+Weekes Enterprise, LLC was created to provide workshops for counselors and educators.
+Its purpose is to equip them with the tools to have mental health, consent, and boundary conversations with their students.
 WE can also conduct these workshops for students in schools, community programs, churches, and non-profit organizations.

 Mental Health Specialist